 Decaffeinated coffee and tea and risk of type 2 diabetesPrint this page

-As with caffeinated coffee, the majority of published studies that have evaluated the relationship between decaffeinated coffee or tea drinking and risk of type 2 diabetes have reported similar negative associations.
+As with caffeinated coffee, the majority of published studies that have evaluated the relationship between decaffeinated coffee and risk of type 2 diabetes have reported similar inverse associations2,5,17.